How to Rent a House: 13 Things to Know Before Renting Out Your House

 6. Determine policies and draft a lease agreement

 There are plenty of basic lease agreements you can use as a template.
 However, you’ll also want to consider what additional policies to include.
 Do you want to allow pets?
 Will you charge a pet deposit or a monthly fee?
 Does your community have an HOA?
 Who will pay the HOA fees?
+There are many landlord resources to help you determine what to include.

 In your lease agreement, you’ll also want to include the policies for breaking a lease early and any fees associated with late rental payments, among other items.
 Remember that a lease agreement is a legally binding document that both parties agree to.